BlueMountainsIO/ue-plugin-sha256/README.md

 - Using [PicoSHA2](https://github.com/okdshin/PicoSHA2 "PicoSHA2")
 - Supports hashing FString, TArray, TArray64 and files.
 - Files are read in blocks instead of loading the entire file into memory.
+- Async hash task in C++ using FSHA256FileHasherTask.
+See header file for example usage.

 Blueprint Usage
 ------